KPI-Labs-NChernikov/EVoting-Lab1/README.md

 The flow of the simple e-voting protocol is the next:
 - Lists of candidates and voters are formed;
 - Each voter chooses the candidate, votes and signs the ballot with their private RSA key;
-- Each voter encrypts their ballot with the public XOR key of the Central Election Commission;
+- Each voter encrypts their ballot with the XOR key of the Central Election Commission;
 - Central Election Commission decrypts the ballots, checks signatures and publishes the results of voting.

+**Warning**
+XOR cipher is used here only for demonstration purposes and it should not be used in real e-voting systems.
+This algorithm is symmetric and all voters have access to the key, so, ballots can be easily decrypted and read in case of interception.